datapsych-lab/datapsych_annotation_utility/README.md

 # Text Annotation Widget for the DataPsych Lab

 This repository defines a simple annotation tool that runs as a Jupyter notebook.
 The tool allows for document-level labeling (with plans to add span-level annotation) according to a label schema defined by the user in a configuration file.
 This configuration file, as well as files giving the annotation assignments and documents can be placed in a shared location that annotators can access.
 Annotators can then simply run the Jupyter notebook and begin annotating!

+Disclaimer: This is research code meant to provide basic functionality.
+It may contain bugs.

 ## Annotation interface
 The annotation interface (shown below) was designed to be simple and user friendly.
 A detailed guide for annotators can be found in annotators_guide.pdf.
 In short, once the Jupyter notebook has been run, the annotation: